lexbailey/terminal.docm/readme.md

 3. Enable the quick access toolbar, if not already enabled.
 4. Click on either "bash" or "CMD" according to your needs.

-You can now use the terminal by typing into the document.Most normal terminal behaviours work, but not all.
+You can now use the terminal by typing into the document.
+Most normal terminal behaviours work, but not all.

 ## Why?